-This is the initial public offering of shares of common stock of Zafgen, Inc .
-We are selling shares of common st tock
+This is the initial i nublic offering of shares of common stock of Zafgen, Inc. We are selling shares of common stock i iii s is the iii tiai public offering of shares of common Stock of Zaigon, inc .
+We are seming shares of common stock